mcm4628/extfamily_institutionalization/trends_analysis.md

 ~~~~
 <<dd_do>>

-matlist byear, format(%6.1f)  title(These are estimates of trends in instability by 18th birthday estimated from the 2001, 2004, 2008, and 2014 panel)  rowtitle(year)
+matlist byear, format(%6.1f)  title(These are estimates of trends in instability by "$adult_age"th birthday estimated from the 2001, 2004, 2008, and 2014 panel)  rowtitle(year)

 <</dd_do>>
 ~~~~